Website Design Checker: How to Audit Your Site’s Visual Design in 5 Minutes

 What to check:

-Can you identify the headline?
-If it disappears in the blur, it’s not prominent enough
+- Can you identify the headline?
+If it disappears in the blur, it's not prominent enough

-Do decorative elements dominate over functional ones?
+- Do decorative elements dominate over functional ones?
 Images and graphics should support your message, not overpower it

 Quick scoring:

-Headline visible in blur → ✅
+- Headline visible in blur → ✅

-CTA clearly stands out → ✅
+- CTA clearly stands out → ✅

-Key message area is the focal point → ✅
+- Key message area is the focal point → ✅

-3/3 = Strong hierarchy.
+- 3/3 = Strong hierarchy.
 2/3 = Needs work.
 1/3 or less = Major problems.

 Step 2: The 5-Second Test (60 seconds)

 Show your page to someone for exactly 5 seconds, then close it.
+Ask them: "What was this page about?"
+"What were you supposed to do?"
+"Did you notice anything else?"

 What to check:

-If they mention decorative elements before functional ones, your hierarchy is inverted
+- If they mention decorative elements before functional ones, your hierarchy is inverted

 No one available?
-Try it yourself with a page you haven’t looked at in a few days.
-Fresh eyes reveal problems familiarity hides.
+Try it yourself with a page you haven't looked at in a few days — fresh eyes reveal problems familiarity hides.

 Step 3: The Mobile Check (60 seconds)